EmulatorJS/emulatorjs.org/src/docs/Options.md

 ## `EJS_startOnLoaded`

 Set to true to start the game when the page is loaded.
+Note that if the user has not interacted with the page, the emulator will freeze until they have done so.

 - Type: `boolean`
 - Default: `false`